MinaRashad/Pass-the-Plate/README.md

 - Faith-based groups, schools, nonprofits, and food banks
 - Local vendors and restaurants with excess stock
 - People seeking culturally familiar meals in unfamiliar places

 ---

+## Why Pass The Plate Stands Out

+According to the **UNEP Food Waste Index (2021)**, **61% of global food waste comes from households or individuals**, with **26% from food service** and **13% from retail**.
+Most platforms target only one of these sources.

+**Pass The Plate is different.**

+It empowers not only **food vendors**, but also **individuals, nonprofits, and food charities** to take action.
+By combining these efforts into one platform, we unlock **multiple points of impact** across the local food system.

+And with **geolocation at its core**, Pass The Plate ensures that food moves efficiently—from those who have it to those who need it—**right within the same community**.

+This integrated, location-first approach makes Pass The Plate more than just a food-sharing app—it's a powerful engine not for reducing waste; it’s also about amplifying generosity, increasing access, and building stronger local food ecosystems.

+---